The cost of creating online courses is dependant upon a whole range of factors and is different for everyone.

 Headphones (with a mic attached) – these are definitely worth the investment if you want to have good sound quality for videos/audios created through your computer.
 Sometimes I get asked whether you really need these if you have headphones that come with your mobile.
 Personally, I find the sound quality is much better if you buy quality headphones.
 If you want to appear on podcasts or summits some people insist upon the use of quality headphones.
 You can find plenty decent headphones from upwards of around £20/US$30.
 Make sure you buy ones with a connection compatible to your computer.

 Microphones – one of the best investments you can make to enhance the sound quality of all your films and audios.
-I have several for different purposes: a small mic that plugs into a mobile phone which is the minimum I recommend.
-I’ve got one that cost around £70/US$100.
+I have several for different purposes: a small mic that plugs into a mobile phone which is the minimum I recommend which you can see here.
 I also have a Hey Mic which is fantastic if you want to film video, talks or presentations where you’re standing back from the camera (several meters away).
 Think of the mics you see speakers wired up with at events and take away the wires thanks to Bluetooth!
 Again another brilliant investment at £100/US$150.
 The third type of mic I have is a Blue Yeti which I got to record my podcast interviews (approx £120/US$170).
 It’s definitely a great quality mic if you want to have a high-end quality podcast though I find the mic I have with my headphones works well enough for my audience.

 Tripods (with attachments) – I have a few tripods to use when filming on my mobile phone.
 All are lightweight so I can take them with me when traveling.
 One of the most useful is the Joby Gorilla that can be used as a traditional stand-up tripod or you can easily attach this to branches and other objects when you’re outside. enables you to attach your mobile.
 All my tripods have been in the region of £20-30 (US$30-50).